peniqliotuv/mymap/README.md

 npm install -g exp
 ```

-Now, you will be able to type 'exp start' to start the package server.
+Now, you will be able to type 'exp start' to start the packaging server.

 ## Available Scripts